Prices start from PLN 80 per document!

 What types of texts does Nota Bene Translation Agency work with?

-– Technical translations from and into Norwegian — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.
+– Technical translation from Norwegian — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.

-– Translations for the IT sector from and into Norwegian for the localization of applications, games, software and websites.
+– IT translation from Norwegian for the localization of applications, games, software and websites.

-– Literary or fiction translation is the translation of works of fiction, marketing and advertising materials.
+– Literary or fiction translation from Norwegian of fiction, marketing and advertising materials.
 Unlike the previous types of translation, in this case there is more room for a translator’s creativity, because there is no need for “word for word” translation.
 The most important thing is that the translated material produces the same impact as the original, while an excellent translation may even make it better.

-How to have a translation from Polish, Russian, Belarusian or Ukrainian into Norwegian?
+How to have a translation from Norwegian into English, Polish, Russian, Belarusian or Ukrainian?

-An entire team of several professionals normally works on a job: a translator, proofreader, editor, quality controller, layout designer and manager who will be available during working hours.
+An entire team of several professionals normally works on a translation from Norwegian: a translator, proofreader, editor, quality controller, layout designer and manager who will be available during working hours.
 In order to rule out human errors, the translation agency uses modern services to check punctuation, idioms, numerical expressions, and formulas.
 The material is also reviewed by the chief editor.

 Confidentiality of translated data is ensured by a special NDA, whenever a customer wishes to have one.
 Documents can be delivered to any country.

-Fees for translating from Polish, Russian, Belarusian or Ukrainian into Norwegian and vice versa.
+Fees for translation from Norwegian into English, Polish, Russian, Belarusian or Ukrainian and vice versa.

 We very rarely apply additional fees for “urgency” or “specialized subjects”, so you can be sure that the price will not rise when the project is delivered.
 It is true that in rare cases, such as “we need to have it yesterday” instances, and when a customer is willing to pay a higher rate for the team to work outside normal working hours, at night or on weekends, the fee might be increased, but this is always negotiated with the customer in advance.

 We have been in business for over 20 years and during that time we have learned to work well.
-Trust us with your project and get a great result at a reasonable price!
+Trust us with your translation from Norwegian and get a great result at a reasonable price!